jjarthur/Volumetric-Visualization/README.md

 1. Follow steps 3 and 4 from above to import a new data set into Unity.
 2. Select the Main Camera in the hierarchy and click the lock button in the top right above the Inspector panel.
 3. In the list of attached components, find the script containing the volume you wish to remove and set the size of the slice array to 0.
-  - If you want to add an additional volumes without removing existing ones, click the settings gear of an existing script then copy and paste as new.
+  - If you want to add an additional volume without removing existing ones, click the settings gear of an existing script then copy and paste as new.
 4. Drag and drop all .TIF slices from the newly imported data set into the field.
 5. Make sure the component is enabled, then press play.